-Two prompts in Figure \ref{fig:prompts_spatial} are designed for the spatial analysis experiment.
-Prompt 1 is intended to generate a synonymous sentence \(S\) aligning with predefined standard literal sentences; prompt 2 instructs models to generate the literal interpretation \(M_i\) of given metaphor \(m_i\), by substituting metaphorical component with literal expression.
+Figure~\ref{fig:prompts_spatial} shows the two prompts used in the Spatial Analysis experiment.
+Prompt~1 instructs the model to generate a literal sentence \(S\) that is a semantic paraphrase of the human-annotated interpretations.
+Prompt~2 instructs the model to generate a literal interpretation \(M_i\) of a given metaphor \(m_i\) by replacing the metaphorical expression with a literal alternative.